cpldcpu/BitNetMCU/docs/documentation_2026.md

 | 9 windows, stride 4, 64→32→16 | 64 | 16.5k | 8.1 | 37k | 16 ms | **99.25 ± 0.04%** |
 | 25 windows, stride 2, 64→32→8 | 64 | 19.8k | 9.7 | 75k | 33 ms | **99.37 ± 0.03%** |

-The results are quite impressive and are approaching the best accuracy achieved with CNNs, with the best model achieveing 99.37% with only 18.8k NF4 parameters - and, theoretically, multiplier free.
+The results are quite impressive and are approaching the best accuracy achieved with CNNs, with the best model achieving 99.37% with only 18.8k NF4 parameters—and theoretically multiplier-free.

 ### bits per weight versus width at constant model storage

-I previously observed that up to 4 bits per weight, [the model capacity is roughly defined by the total number of bits in the model](https://github.com/cpldcpu/BitNetMCU/blob/main/docs/documentation.md#model-capacity-vs-quantization-scaling).
-Beyond 4bpw, the information stored per weight is not increasing any further.
+I previously observed that up to 4 bits per weight, [the model capacity is roughly defined by the total number of bits in the model](https://github.com/cpldcpu/BitNetMCU/blob/main/docs/documentation.md#bits-per-weight-vs-capacity).

 The experiment below shows models of similar total bit size at different bits per weight.

 | Constant-storage follow-up, A8, 60 epochs | Stem outputs / head width | Approx. weights | Approx. MACs | Estimated time | Final test accuracy | Train loss |
 |---|---|---:|---:|---:|---:|---:|